SeasDBG/BiohybridRays/README.md

 Source code for simulating biohybrid swimming performance and using machine learning to iteratively select improved fin geometries

-Fluid dyanmics simulations are based in part off of original work done by Oliver Hennigh, which can be found at the following:
+Fluid dynamics simulations are based in part off of work done by Oliver Hennigh, which can be found at the following:
 [Github Link](https://github.com/loliverhennigh/Lattice-Boltzmann-fluid-flow-in-Tensorflow)

 ### Main Inlcuded Files: